Pranav-Balakrishnan/portfolio/_publications/gpu_glmb.md

 </video>

 *Figure: Visualization of the tracker handling complex multi-object scenarios.*

+Multi-object tracking (MOT) is a fundamental capability for autonomous driving, robotics, and surveillance.
+While the **Generalized Labeled Multi-Bernoulli (GLMB)** filter provides an exact closed-form solution to the multi-target Bayes recursion, its computational cost typically prohibits real-time use in complex scenarios.

+**GPU-GLMB** addresses this bottleneck by introducing a modified filter variant that allows **multiple detections per object**.
+This seemingly minor change breaks the strict inter-detection dependencies of the standard GLMB update step, unlocking the ability to perform hypothesis generation and weight updates in parallel.

 ### Key Contributions
 * **Fully Vectorized Implementation:** We re-engineered the GLMB filter using **PyTorch**, enabling it to run efficiently on GPU hardware by processing batches of hypotheses simultaneously.